venoajie/my-ai-assistant/README.md

 | `--autonomous` | Enables fully automatic mode; the AI will **not** ask for permission. | For well-defined tasks where you trust the AI to run without supervision. **Use with extreme caution.** |
 | `--output-dir <PATH>` | **(New)** Generates a reviewable "Output Package" instead of executing live. | For complex or risky tasks, this separates AI analysis from execution, allowing for manual review and safer application of changes. |

-## The Two-Stage Workflow: Analyze then Execute (Recommended)
+## The Two-Stage Workflow: Analyze then Execute

 For any complex task that involves modifying files or interacting with Git, the recommended approach is the new two-stage workflow.
 This decouples the expensive, AI-driven analysis from the deterministic, safe execution of the plan.
+There are two ways to use this workflow: Manually for high-risk tasks, and automatically for trusted tasks.

+### Option 1: Manual Review (Maximum Safety)

+This is the safest way to operate, giving you a chance to review every change before it's applied.

-### Stage 1: Generate an Output Package
+#### Stage 1: Generate an Output Package

 Use the `--output-dir` flag to have the AI analyze your request and generate a self-contained "Output Package".
 The AI will not perform any live actions.